Peer Gynt: Act II

 Peer is banished for kidnapping Ingrid.
 As he wanders the mountains, his mother and Solveig's father search for him.
 Peer meets three amorous dairymaids who are waiting to be courted by trolls (a folklore motif from Gudbrandsdalen).
 He becomes highly intoxicated with them and spends the next day alone suffering from a hangover.
 He runs head-first into a rock and swoons, and the rest of the second act probably takes place in Peer's dreams.

 He comes across a woman clad in green, who claims to be the daughter of the troll mountain king.
 Together they ride into the mountain hall, and the troll king gives Peer the opportunity to become a troll if Peer would marry his daughter.
 Peer agrees to a number of conditions, but declines in the end.
 He is then confronted with the fact that the green-clad woman has become pregnant.
 Peer denies this; he claims not to have touched her, but the wise troll king replies that he begat the child in his head.
 Crucial for the plot and understanding of the play is the question asked by the troll king: "What is the difference between troll and man?"

 The answer given by the Old Man of the Mountain is: "Out there, where sky shines, humans say: 'To thyself be true.'
-In here, trolls say: 'Be true to yourself and to hell with the world.'"
+In here, trolls say: 'To thyself be enough.'"
 Egotism is a typical trait of the trolls in this play.
 From then on, Peer uses this as his motto, always proclaiming that he is himself.
 He then meets the Bøyg — a creature who has no real description.
 Asked the question "Who are you?" the Bøyg answers, "Myself".
 In time, Peer also takes the Bøyg's important saying as a motto: "Go around".
-The rest of his life, he "beats around the bush" instead of facing himself or the truth.
+For the rest of his life he "beats around the bush" instead of facing himself or the truth.

 Upon awaking, Peer is confronted by Helga, Solveig's sister, who gives him food and regards from her sister.
 Peer gives the girl a silver button for Solveig to keep and asks that she not forget him.